 - price undercutting

+- decline in sales

 - decline in output

-- decline in sales

 - decline in market share

 - decline in productivity

 - decrease in profits

 - decline in utilisation of production capacity

 - decline in return on investments

-- negative effect on cash flow

-- decline in employment

-- decline in wages per employee

 - inability to show growth

 1.5 INVESTIGATION PROCESS

 The Board formally initiated an investigation into the alleged dumping pursuant to Notice No. 2290 which was published in Government Gazette No. 23975 on 01 November 2002.